Adam Hart: Awards and honours

 In recognition of his academic work, Hart is a Fellow of the Royal Entomological Society (FRES) and of the Royal Society of Biology.
 In 2020, Hart was elected a Trustee of the Royal Entomological Society and chairs their Outreach Committee, and in 2022 was made Vice President.

 In 2010, he was awarded a National Teaching Fellowship by the Higher Education Academy and the Society of Biology (now the Royal Society of Biology) Science Communicator of the Year award.
 In 2011, he delivered the Charter Lecture for the Royal Society of Biology and in 2015 he launched the University of Gloucestershire's public lecture series and delivered the AGM address for the Gloucestershire Wildlife Trust.
+He was co-recipient of the 2023 British Ecological Society's Marsh Ecology Book of the Year prize.